roomeasedev/RoomEase/README.md

 `cordova platform add android`

+*Note:* There may be some dependencies that are not part of cordova(phonegap) by default that need to be installed manually through npm.
+You may see an error such as `cannot find module <module>`.
+This typically can be fixed by running the following command:
+`sudo npm install -g <module>`.

-Below we are building for android, but the process is nearly identical for other platforms.
-We will add instructions for other platforms when we create our first prototype for that platform.
+*Note:* Below we are building for Android, but the process is nearly identical for other platforms.
+We are currently only targeting Android, but in the future we will be building for IOS.
+That still does not mean you can't try building for IOS right now!

-*Note: In general, you can add the build resources for any platform by running `cordova platform add <platform>.`*

 Now to build to android run the following command: